visualjerk/visualjerk-blog/articles/vue-app-wide-modal-dialogs.md

 ## 📟 Defining the API

 Usually a good way to start building a new component is by thinking about how you want to use it.
-Let's look at a concrete example.
+For the purposes of that let's take a look at a concrete example.
 Before a user deletes an entity, she is asked to confirm this action.

-Without the confirmation our code might look like this:
+Without the confirmation part our code might look like this:

 ```vue
 <template>